michaelkolesidis/javascript-software-synthesizer/docs/terms.md

 # Terms List

-List of terms that will have their own entry in the docs.
+A list of the terms that will have their own entry in the docs.

 amplitude <br>
 attack <br>